Home

 The next morning you should have a very fragrant oil.
 You can use the oil with the chopped leaves or strain them out.
 I believe this will work.
 Technically it is an infusion, and I have used Monoi de Tahiti oil, (which is also an infusion), in soaps that kept the wonderful infused fragrance just fine.

-Contact me to let me know how this works out.
+Let me know how this works out.
 I love Lemon Myrtle, and the EO is awesomely expensive!

 Sydne